chriswarren/chriswarren.github.io/_posts/2015-03-13-testing-controllers-with-interactors.md

 One of my favorite developments from moving to [interactors](http://github.com/collectiveidea/interactor) in my Rails apps has been the way it's enabled me to clean up my controller tests.
 Before, my controller tests needed to know what combination of attributes would cause a failure when creating a new user, for example.
 If that changed, my tests broke.

 Really, all a controller test should be looking at is what happens when the call is successful, and what happens when it fails.
 Do we load the page?
 Do we redirect?
 Do we display a flash message?
-That's what really matters, and interactors make it pretty easy to do that.
+That's what really matters, and interactors make it easier to manage and test those scenarios without getting lost in the details of what makes it fail.

 ## Testing the Controller
 We know that the controller is going to hit our `CreateUser` interactor, and whether or not it is successful determines what the user sees next.
 Rather than concerning ourselves with how to create success or failure we can instead stub `CreateUser.call` and only test what the controller is actually responsible for.